6528 Greenleaf Ave

 Defendants must appear at arraignments in person unless they have a private attorney appearing on their behalf.
 Though in some cases, defendants must appear in person despite having private counsel.

 Defendants who fail to appear in court when required will have a bench warrant issued for their arrest.
 The judge will not recall the warrant without a court hearing.
 And while the warrant is active, the defendant can be arrested at any time.

 It is always recommended that people facing criminal charges retain private counsel.
 But if defendants cannot afford it, the court will appoint a public defender.
 But then defendants will usually have to appear personally for all court appearances.

-Once the arraignment is over, the defense attorney and prosecutor enter a period of negotiations in attempt to come to a settlement.
+Once the arraignment is over, the defense attorney and prosecutor enter a period of negotiations in an attempt to come to a settlement.
 Prosecutors are usually anxious to avoid a trial, and they may agree to lessen or drop the charges – especially if the defense attorney can demonstrate to them that their evidence is insufficient to support a guilty verdict.